 The deepest structural problem is not the data that migrates incorrectly.
 It is the automation that fires on migrated data.

-Revenue Cloud relies on Flow orchestration for quote-to-cash processes.
-Pricing waterfalls, approval routing, order activation, invoice generation.
-These flows are triggered by record state changes on specific objects: Quotes moving to Approved status, Orders moving to Activated, Contracts reaching their end date.
+Agentforce Revenue Management relies on Flow orchestration for quote-to-cash processes: pricing waterfalls, approval routing, order activation, invoice generation.
+These flows are triggered by record state changes on specific objects.
+Quotes moving to Approved status.
+Orders moving to Activated.
+Contracts reaching their end date.

 This is not a hypothetical edge case.
 It is the standard behavior of any record-based automation system when records are bulk-inserted at a non-initial state.
 The fix requires either migrating all records at initial state and replaying the state machine (expensive, slow, and often impossible with historical data) or disabling automation during migration and accepting that historical records will never have the correct audit trail.

 Neither option is clean.
-The architecture that works here is a parallel-run approach: keep Momentum data in its native model, expose it through Data Cloud Data Streams into a unified Data Model Object layer, and only migrate net-new transactions into Revenue Cloud’s native schema.
+The architecture that works here is a parallel-run approach: keep Momentum data in its native model, expose it through Data Cloud Data Streams into a unified Data Model Object layer, and only migrate net-new transactions into Agentforce Revenue Management’s native schema.
 Historical Momentum data becomes a read-only analytical layer, not a transactional record set.
+This also positions the org correctly for Momentum’s planned FY2027 Q1 integration, where meeting audio and conversation signals feed agentic workflows directly rather than requiring schema-level migration.

 What Identity Resolution Cannot Fix Automatically